ItzCrazyKns/Perplexica/README.md

 ix.
 Navigate to the directory where your package.json file is located.
 This is typically the root directory of your project.

 x.
-Run the following command to install the project dependencies and generate the yarn.lock file:[11]
+Run the following command to install the project dependencies and generate the yarn.lock file:

    ```
    yarn install